 How is hip bursitis diagnosed?

-Your caregiver will examine your hip and ask about your injury or activities.
+Your healthcare provider will examine your hip and ask about your injury or activities.
 You may need any of the following:

 - Blood tests: Your blood is tested for signs of infection.
-Caregivers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.

 - A fluid culture means healthcare providers use a needle to drain fluid from your bursa.
 The fluid will be sent to a lab and tested for infection.
 Removal of bursa fluid may also help relieve your symptoms.